-Lastly, sea freight may be useful if you have a particularly large volume of goods or multiple vehicles to transport.
+Lastly, sea freight may be useful if you have a particularly large volume of household goods or multiple vehicles to transport.
 Airfreight is faster, but much more expensive and more limited when it comes to your options.

 The average sea freight move takes between a few weeks to a few months to reach the destination.
 This is due to navigating changes in the weather and strict custom protocols from stop to stop.
 If you can, plan your move from the USA to Germany as soon as you can to avoid massive delays.

 Why are People Moving From the USA to Germany?

 The United States is seeing quite a few moves both within and outside its borders.
 Germany has remained a very popular destination in Europe for many, both as a tourist spot and a place to start a new life.